oracle-livelabs/developer/oracle-ai-for-sustainable-dev/deploy-model-oci/deploy-model-oci.md

-# Deploy your own Chat GPT model on OCI
+# Deploy Your Own AI Model On OCI

 ## Introduction